Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 --namespace=$DESIREDNAMESPACE
 ```

-**Note:** If you want to connect to a different database type you will first need to rebuild the docker image with the additional driver in /usr/local/tomcat/libs
+**Note:** If you want to connect to a different database type, you'll first need to rebuild the docker image with the additional driver in `/usr/local/tomcat/libs`.

-**Note:** When using an external database you will have to make sure that the Database is reachable by the K8S nodes and is up and ready.
+**Note:** When using an external database, make sure that the database is reachable by the K8S nodes and is up and ready.

 ### Creating a Route 53 Record Set in your Hosted Zone